 Is your current insurance policy in need of a repair?

-Garage repair shop insurance with offices located in Edmonton, Westlock and Drayton Valley, serving the province of Alberta.
+Garage repair shop insurance with offices located in Edmonton, Drayton Valley, and Sherwood Park, serving the province of Alberta.

 Garage repair shops face high financial risks simply because of the nature of the business.
 A specialty insurance policy can protect your garage repair shop from potentially devastating financial losses.

 Useful as standard business insurance policies may be, they aren’t always adequate for the specific risks that a garage repair shop faces.